-Role of the CEO in Executive Compensation Decisions: The Company's CEO works closely with the Compensation Committee providing his assessment and recommendations on the competitiveness of the programs, performance issues and challenges and makes recommendations for consideration pertaining to the compensation of his subordinate team.
+Role of the CEO in Executive Compensation Decisions: The Company's CEO works closely with the Compensation Committee providing his assessment and recommendations on the competitiveness of the programs and the performance of the other executive officers, and makes recommendations for consideration pertaining to the compensation of the executive officers.
 The Compensation Committee takes these recommendations into consideration and either approves or works with the CEO to develop suitable proposals.
 The CEO does not, however, make, participate in, provide input for or make recommendations about his own compensation.

-Use of Independent Advisors: The Compensation Committee has, in the past, retained an independent advisor to evaluate industry compensation practices, including base salary, bonus and long-term incentive values including annual grant levels.
-In 2014, the Compensation Committee did not retain the services of any outside consultants or advisors.
-Rather, the Compensation Committee relied on previous studies and current market data prepared by Equilar, which the Compensation Committee determined to be sufficient for the purposes of making comparisons necessary to evaluate the Company's executives' compensation for 2014 and 2015.
+Use of Independent Advisors: The Compensation Committee has, in the past, retained an independent advisor to evaluate industry compensation practices, including base salary, bonus and long-term incentive values, including annual grant levels.
+In 2015, the Compensation Committee did not retain the services of any outside consultants or advisors.
+Rather, the Compensation Committee relied on previous studies and current market data, which the Compensation Committee determined to be sufficient for the purposes of making comparisons necessary to evaluate the Company's executives' compensation for 2015 and 2016.

-Results of 2014 Stockholder Say on Pay Vote.
+Results of 2015 Stockholder Say on Pay Vote